Noteworthy-Extension/Noteworthy-App/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-A list of some of the tools and resources we used to make our app.
+Some of the tools and resources we used to make our app.

 * [Quill Editor](https://quilljs.com/)
 * [Icons8](https://icons8.com/)